tools.toolSearch.

 - Direct mode exposes the fake plugin tool schemas directly to the provider.

-- Tool Search exposes only the compact bridge.
+- Tool Search exposes only the compact bridge plus any direct-only tools.

 - The Tool Search request payload is smaller for the large fake catalog.